KaiHotz/react-rollup-boilerplate/README.md

 Make sure the repository url in `package.json` file is set to your repoitory url, then:

 ```
-> yarn deploy
+> npm run deploy
 ```

 ## Scripts

-- `yarn dev` : Executes the develop mode, running watcher and the Stylguide, rebuilding your library on every change.
+- `npm run dev` : Executes the develop mode, running watcher and the Stylguide, rebuilding your library on every change.
-- `yarn start` : Only serves the Styleguide.
+- `npm start` : Only serves the Styleguide.
-- `yarn build` : Builds your library  (build can be faound in `dist` folder).
+- `npm run build` : Builds your library  (build can be faound in `dist` folder).
-- `yarn styleguide:build` : Builds the static Styleguide in case you want to deploy it.
+- `npm run styleguide:build` : Builds the static Styleguide in case you want to deploy it.
-- `yarn test` : Runs the tests.
+- `npm run test` : Runs the tests.
-- `yarn test:coverage`: Runs the test and shows the coverage.
+- `npm run test:coverage`: Runs the test and shows the coverage.
-- `yarn lint` : Runs the linter.
+- `npm run lint` : Runs the linter.
-- `yarn lint:fix` : Runs the linter and fixes automatic fixable issues.
+- `npm run lint:fix` : Runs the linter and fixes automatic fixable issues.
-- `yarn release` : Publishes your Library on NPM or your private Registry (depending on your config in your `.npmrc` file).
+- `npm run release` : Publishes your Library on NPM or your private Registry (depending on your config in your `.npmrc` file).
-- `yarn deploy`: Deploys the Styleguide to GitHub Pages.
+- `npm run deploy`: Deploys the Styleguide to GitHub Pages.

 ## Resources